kusoroadeolu/rev_gif/README.md

 # RevGif - Reverse GIF Search Pipeline
 RevGif is a mini image search pipeline for GIFs using perceptual hashing and AI.
 Upload an image or GIF, and RevGif finds visually similar GIFs from Tenor in real-time.
+</br> **NOTE:** This project is deployed at [https://revgif.onrender.com](https://revgif.onrender.com) , but I suggest you run it locally for the best results due to the CPU and memory limitation of Render's free tier

 ## Table of Contents
 - [Overview](#overview)